 Matt is a junior in mechanical engineer when he joined C-TAP.
 His work focused on the characterization of the the electronics for a solar powered lighting system for flagpoles.
 In his work, Matt has measured the voltages and currents at different points in the circuit.
 Matt’s work identified a component that inhibited the overall efficiency of the system in terms of brightness.
 A modified circuit was evaluated for light output and battery life.
 He has also measured light distribution from the LEDs of the system and shown the benefits of a modified circuit that provided greater efficiency.

 Through this work, Matt has learned electrical circuit documentation with Eagle software, gained soldering skills that allowed him to modify circuits, the ability to read component data sheets and look for information on key parameters and create a of Bill of Materials.
 Lastly, he had learned to gather voltage and current information through the programming of data acquisition systems.
 Matt is wrapping up the work by writing a comprehensive report detailing his experimentation, observations and recommendations.

 Leslie is a junior in mechanical engineer and has engaged in a variety of projects during her two semesters with C-TAP.
 Her initial project was to create a complex contoured 3D form for an inventor with a novel sailboat rudder design.

 Her second project was to assist in the implementation of a new power and control circuit for the heated bed of a 3D printer to improve thermal response time and capability.
-This gave her hands on experience in circuits, soldering, cable routing and termination and schematic documentation.
+This gave her hands-on experience in circuits, soldering, cable routing and termination and schematic documentation.
 She also gained experience in the use of shop tools such as drill press and band saw as well as smaller hand-held tools.